AnaMA96/API-project/README.md

 ![my screenshot](./input/captura.png)

-**PLEASE, in order to view properly the plots contained in the MUSIC.py file, open it from [nbviewer](https://nbviewer.jupyter.org), thank you.**
+**PLEASE, in order to view properly the plots contained in the MUSIC.py file, open it from [nbviewer](https://nbviewer.jupyter.org).
+If you still have trouble displaying them, please feel free to clone it and experiment from your local.
+Thank you.**